 If you are frugal and like to recycle, this is for you!

 You can build newspaper seed starting pots that can go straight into the ground.
-Since newspaper will decompose nicely over time, the roots of your vegetable plants will have no problem.
+Since newspapers will decompose nicely over time, the roots of your vegetable plants will have no problem.

 This is a great tutorial for making seed starting pots from newspapers.